dmonn/django-directmessages/README.rst

 * Sending of private 1-to-1 messages between users.
 * Listing unread messages for a given user.
 * Read a given message
-* Get all conersation partners/contacted users for a given user
+* Get all conversation partners/contacted users for a given user
 * Read a whole conversation between two users.

 Requirements
 ============

-*Django >= 1.5* is supported and tested
+*Django >= 1.5* is supported

 Installation
 ============